Helping the Homeless: 8 Ways You Can Provide Support

-On a freezing winter night, you can go above and beyond a hot meal by offering to pay for a hotel room for an individual in need.
+On a cold night, you can go above and beyond a hot meal by offering to pay for a hotel room for an individual in need.
 This idea is great if you have already built a friendly rapport with homeless folks in your community.

-Do you have ideas on how to improve the conditions for homeless folks in your community?
+Do you have ideas on how to improve the conditions for homeless people in your community?
 Or are you passionate about helping create more affordable housing solutions in your city?

 Make your voice heard by bringing your ideas to city council meetings, or reach out to local politicians to find out what is currently being done, and how you can get involved in the process.